-Zoom quizzes were all the rage earlier this year when the first lockdown came into effect.
+Zoom quizzes were all the rage last year when the first lockdown came into effect.
 I took part in them on a weekly basis with my friends from University, including hosting one myself.
 The quizzes gradually phased out once people were able to get out and about more, so we haven’t had one for a while.

 Many of us are now facing the prospect of being in lockdown again during the coming weeks.
 With the days getting shorter and colder, ’tis the season for cosy evenings indoors.
 Therefore, I predict a rise in the Zoom quiz trend again!